 Youth Mental Health Project

-The overall goal of this project is to increase the capacity of young people (youth) to prevent and manage depression and anxiety.
-Students are working in partnership with the Canadian Mental Health Association, local schools and other community partners.
-Students created and are now facilitating a 6 week Stomp out Stigma - Youth Mental Health Group in the Harewood community.
-The students are also creating and presenting mental health presentations to high school classes in Harewood.
+The overall goal of this project was to increase the capacity of young people (youth) to prevent and manage depression and anxiety.
+Students worked in partnership with the Canadian Mental Health Association, local schools, and other community partners.
+Students created and facilitated a 6‑week Stomp Out Stigma – Youth Mental Health Group in the Harewood community.
+The students also created and presented mental health presentations to high school classes in Harewood.

 Queer, Transgender and Transitioning Youth Group

-Students working on this project are supporting a pre-existing 'queer youth group'.
-This group is made up of approximately 20 youth and young adults, who meet weekly to connect, build friendships and support one another.
-Our students will be facilitating specific workshop topics in response to needs identified by the group and working with the volunteer facilitators to help build their capacity as facilitators.
-Students are also currently working through a planning process with this group in order to identify needs and priorities.
-In addition students are also facilitating the Barsby Gay Straight Alliance in Barsby high school which was started by CYC students.
+Students working on this project supported a pre‑existing 'queer youth group.'
+This group was made up of approximately 20 youth and young adults who met weekly to connect, build friendships, and support one another.
+Our students facilitated specific workshop topics in response to needs identified by the group and worked with the volunteer facilitators to help build their capacity as facilitators.
+Students also worked through a planning process with this group to identify needs and priorities.
+In addition, students facilitated the Barsby Gay Straight Alliance at Barsby High School, which had been started by CYC students.

 Here to There Social Justice Initiative

-Students working on this project are aiming to increase awareness of social justice issues in the Harewood community and globally.
-The focus this year is on food sustainability and students are working to develop the Child and Youth Care social justice club, support the work of KIDS International organization and develop a local food security project, with various community partners, to be implemented in the New Year.
-This group, along with members of the Child and Youth Care Social Justice Club, may be hosting community-wide special events and fundraising initiatives in support of KIDS and kids here and in Cambodia.
-Students have also created and are facilitating a 4 week food sense workshop for young mothers in the Harewood community.
-This program is run out of Barsby High school.
+Students working on this project aimed to increase awareness of social justice issues in the Harewood community and globally.
+The focus for the year was on food sustainability, and students worked to develop the Child and Youth Care social justice club, support the work of KIDS International, and develop a local food security project with various community partners to be implemented in the New Year.
+This group, along with members of the Child and Youth Care Social Justice Club, hosted community‑wide special events and fundraising initiatives in support of KIDS and children here and in Cambodia.
+Students also created and facilitated a 4‑week Food Sense workshop for young mothers in the Harewood community.
+This program was run out of Barsby High School.